-Darlene Cavalier is a Professor at Arizona State University's Center for Engagement and Training, part of the School for the Future of Innovation in Society.
+Darlene Cavalier is a Professor at Arizona State University's Consortium for Science, Policy, & Outcomes, and the Center for Engagement and Training, part of the School for the Future of Innovation in Society.
 Cavalier is the founder of SciStarter.
 She is also the founder of Science Cheerleader, an organization of more than 300 current and former professional cheerleaders pursuing STEM careers, and a cofounder of ECAST: Expert and Citizen Assessment of Science and Technology, a network of universities, science centers, and think tanks that produces public deliberations to enhance science policymaking.
 She is a founding Board Member of the Citizen Science Association, a senior advisor at Discover Magazine, and a member of the EPA's National Advisory Council for Environmental Policy and Technology.
+Cavalier was recently appointed to the National Academy of Sciences' Committee on Designing Citizen Science to Support Science Learning to identify and describe existing citizen science projects that support science learning in both formal and informal settings.
+The committee will develop a set of evidence-based principles to guide the design of citizen science.
 She is the author of The Science of Cheerleading and co-editor of The Rightful Place of Science: Citizen Science, published by Arizona State University.
 Darlene hold degrees from Temple University and the University of Pennsylvania and was a high school, college and NBA cheerleader.
 Darlene lives in Philadelphia with her husband and four children.

 Cavalier is the proud recipient of a Shuttleworth Foundation Flash Grant to support people with brilliant ideas and she is investing that grant in the development of a series of media partnerships to help bring more citizen science opportunities to more communities.
 Follow Darlene on Twitter @SciCheer

 Catherine Hoffman views citizen science as a way to engage people in the process of real science.
 She has contributed to a variety of science outreach endeavors in museums, classrooms, and aquariums as both an educator and program coordinator.
 She holds a Masters of Science from the University of British Columbia where she became passionate about connecting researchers with educators and students.
-Catherine oversees the strategic development of SciStarter's 2.0 tools and provides leadership for the editorial team.
+Catherine was the project manager for SciStarter 2.0.
 When not pouring over her computer, you can find Catherine exploring new neighborhoods, reading a book, or cooking delicious food.